Beltway JGT Frequently Asked Questions

 It is OK to be shuttled by a parent or a spectator from greens just finished up to the next tee.

-It is also OK, if your group has fallen behind to be shuttled by a parent or spectator to your tee shots.
+In some cases, if your group has fallen behind to be shuttled by a parent or spectator to your tee shots.

 Food, Drink, Clothing, Umbrellas Etc?